griffio/spring-security-auth0-sample/README.md

 This version is uses a simple JWT as the bearer token.

-The initial JWT is produced by a successfull authentication with auth0.
+The initial JWT is produced by a successful authentication with auth0.

 The Resource Server acts as a simple turn-style granting access when a valid token is presented in the Authorisation header.